oxarbitrage/hsalsa20/book/tutorial.md

 ### Quarterround

-A quarterround function will take a list of 4 numbera and produce an output of the same length.
+A quarterround function will take a list of 4 numbers and produce an output of the same length.

 For example: